 We strive to balance familiar and unfamiliar vegetables.
 Some member favorites that we try to have frequently include: carrots, lettuce, onions, tomatoes, and peppers.
 We also grow tasty but less familiar vegetables for you to try, like celeriac, golden beets, salad turnips, and chard.

 Participating in our CSA program is a great way to learn about incorporating more vegetables into your weekly cooking routine.
 We love to cook and eat the vegetables we grow, and will always include recipes and serving suggestions with each share and in an archive on our website.

 Seasonality Of Shares

-The beauty of the CSA program is that you will receive a different share each week!
-The first shares will include lots of greens and roots that thrive in the cooler spring whether.
-You will see an evolution in the size and diversity of your shares, starting with lighter boxes in the early season and progressing to the larger and heavier offerings of midsummer and fall.
+The beauty of the CSA program is that you will find different produce available each week!
+The first weeks of the season will include lots of greens and roots that thrive in the cooler spring whether.
+You will see an evolution in the diversity of produce each week, starting with fewer items in the early season and progressing to the larger and heavier offerings of midsummer and fall.

 Risk & Reward

 When you join our CSA program you agree to share in both the bounty and risks of the farm.
 We are committed to providing delicious, high quality vegetables to our members each week of the season.
 However, each farming season comes with uncertainties.
 Extreme weather events, pest infestations, and crop diseases are all risks to any farming venture.
 It is possible that one of these issues could influence the quantity of vegetables we are able to distribute to members.
 If this is ever the case, we are committed to communicating fully with our members about the situation.
 We design our farming system with a focus on diversity and resiliency in order to reduce the impact and likelihood of crop failures in any given year.

 On the other hand, when we do well, you do well.
 When you become a member, you provide the financial support we need to get the season started.
 At the end of a good year your investment has provided a stable foundation for our next season.
 The financial stability of the farm allows us to continue to provide high quality food to nourish your household.